tyconsulting/TerraformEnterprise-PS/docs/New-TFEConfigVersion.md

 ```

 ### -TFEBaseURL

 Enter the base URL for Terraform Enterprise.
+If not specified, the Terraform Cloud URL will be used.he base URL for Terraform Enterprise.

 ```yaml
 Type: String